Homepage > Journal > What are digital products?

 2. Digital products are products and services distinguished by their intangible nature.

-3. Digital products are offered as digital files or accounts purchased through the Internet on various platforms.
+3. Digital products are offered as digital files or accounts purchased online on various platforms.

-4. The lifecycle of digital products, of their creation, market implementation, development and optimization, is entirely different from physical products.
+6. The lifecycle of digital products, including their creation, market implementation, development, and optimization, is entirely different from that of physical products.

-5. A digital product not only provides information, enables the user to perform tasks and serves as a tool but increasingly becomes a partner to the user.
+7. A digital product provides information, enables the user to perform tasks, serves as a tool, and increasingly becomes a partner to the user.

-7. Digital products must be customer-oriented, consistent, concise, measurable, compatible, desirable and customized.
+9. Digital products must be customer-oriented, consistent, concise, measurable, compatible, desirable, and customized.

-8. A good digital product solves one unique problem and does so in a way that is very attractive to its target audience.
+10. A good digital product solves one unique problem in a very attractive way to its target audience.

-9. Without utility, you cannot have real and satisfactory usability.
+11. Without utility, you can't have real and satisfactory usability.
 And without usability, no product can be perceived as attractive.
-If a digital product is not attractive, it cannot provide an excellent impression and desirable User Experience.
+If a digital product is unattractive, it cannot provide an excellent impression and desirable user experience.

 How you like that: